Student loan compensation

 - bachelor's and master's level university degrees

-- bachelor's or master level degree obtained in a university of applied sciences.
+- bachelor's level degree obtained in a university of applied sciences.

 You must complete your degree within a target time

 To qualify for the student loan compensation, you must complete your degree within a specified target time.
 The target time depends on the degree you are completing.

 Kela considers your period of study to begin at the beginning of the term when you first accept a place of study in any higher education institution.
 The studies are considered to have started

 - 1 January always when the first place of study is for a course of study that starts in the spring term (1 January–31 July)